-1. If, upon investigation, it is determined by the Animal Control Officer or law enforcement officer that probable cause exists to believe the dog in question poses an immediate threat to public safety, then the Animal Control Officer or law enforcement officer may seize and impound the dog pending the hearing pursuant to Food and Agricultural Cal.
+- 1. If, upon investigation, it is determined by the Animal Control Officer or law enforcement officer that probable cause exists to believe the dog in question poses an immediate threat to public safety, then the Animal Control Officer or law enforcement officer may seize and impound the dog pending the hearing pursuant to Cal.
 Food & Agric.
-Code Sections §§ 31621, et seq. - 31626.
+Code §§ 31621 31626.
 The owner or keeper of the dog shall be liable to the County, where the dog is impounded, for the costs and expenses of keeping the dog, if the dog is later adjudicated to be potentially dangerous or vicious.
-An owner may waive the investigation by vVoluntarily agreeing in writing to have the animal deemed potentially dangerous or vicious.

-- 2. When a dog has been impounded pursuant to Subsection 1.54.B.1 above and it is not contrary to public safety, the Chief of Animal Control shall permit the animal to be confined, at the owner's expense, in an Animal Control approved kennel or veterinary facility. - C. Every person owning, having possession, charge, or control of a potentially dangerous dog as de-fined by this Code Section G-IV 1.4.AA, or a vicious dog as defined by this Code Section G-IV 1.4.BB, shall comply with the following provisions which are designed to reduce injury or death to human and animal life: - 1.
+An owner may waive the investigation by voluntarily agreeing in writing to have the animal deemed potentially dangerous or vicious. - 2.
+When a dog has been impounded and it is not contrary to public safety, the Chief of Animal Control shall permit the animal to be confined, at the owner's expense, in an Animal Control approved kennel or veterinary facility. - C. Every person owning, having possession, charge, or control of a potentially dangerous dog as defined by this Code, or a vicious dog as defined by this Code, shall comply with the following provisions which are designed to reduce injury or death to human and animal life: - 1.
 Licensing, Micro-Chipping, and Vaccination of Potentially Dangerous or Vicious Dogs: All potentially dangerous or vicious dogs shall be properly licensed, microchipped, and vaccinated.
 The licensing authority shall include the "potentially dangerous" designation in the registration records of the dog, either after the owner/custodian of the dog has agreed to the designation, or the court or hearing entity has determined the designation applies to the dog.
 The County may charge a "potentially dangerous dog" fee, in addition to the regular licensing fee, to provide for the increased costs of monitoring the dog. - 2.
 Spaying or Neutering: The owner/custodian of a dog designated as Potentially Dangerous or Vicious shall have the dog spayed or neutered by a licensed veterinarian at the owner's/custodian's expense within fifteen (15) calendar days from the date the animal was designated Potentially Dangerous or Vicious. - 3.
 Confinement of a Potentially Dangerous or Vicious Dog: A potentially dangerous or vicious dog, while on the owner/custodian's property, shall, at all times, be kept indoors or in a securely fenced yard from which the dog cannot escape and into which children cannot trespass.
 The owner/custodian shall ensure that a bright orange collar is worn by the dog at all times, and the owner/custodian must display a sign of at least 10" by 10" in size, in an area conspicuous to the public, that warns in prominent letter of the presence of a "Dangerous" or "Vicious" dog on the property.